TERMS AND CONDITIONS

 Governing Law and Disputes

-These terms are governed by the laws of Wyoming, where Right To Parent Action, Inc is based, without regard to conflict of law principles.
+These terms are governed by the laws of Wyoming, where Right To Parent Action, Inc. and Right to Parent, LLC are based, without regard to conflict of law principles.
 Any disputes will be resolved in the courts of Wyoming unless both parties agree to arbitration or another forum.

-Before filing any legal action, you agree to contact us first and give us 30 days to resolve the issue informally.
+Before filing any legal action against Right to Parent Action, Inc. or Right to Parent, LLC, you agree to contact us first and give us 30 days to resolve the issue informally.
 Most problems can be solved with a simple conversation.

 Severability